Vital Records Online

 Tracking

-How to Track the Status of Your Birth Certificate
+How to Track the Status of Your Death Certificate

 When you order with VRO, you can track the status of your application online as we handle it.
 VRO verifies your documents before sending them to the ADH-BVR for processing.
 You can also request mail tracking through VRO to monitor your application's progress to the ADH-BVR.

-When manually mailing your request to the Arkansas Department of Health – Bureau of Vital Statistics (ADH-BVR), it is advised to use first-class mail with tracking to ensure it arrives.
+Using first-class mail with tracking is advisable when manually mailing your request to the Arkansas Department of Health – Bureau of Vital Statistics (ADH-BVR) to ensure you know when your application arrives at the ADH.

-ADH-BVR allows you to track the status of your birth certificate application once it has been received.
+ADH-BVR allows you to track the status of your death certificate application once it has been received.
 You will get email notifications regarding any updates on the status of your order, including when it has been mailed to you.
-You can check the status at any time by entering your confirmation number on the status check page.
+You can check the status at anytime by entering your confirmation number on the status check page.

 frequently asked questions